nebius-academy-templates/5_final_practice_for_revs/final_practice_guided.md

   published = True
 ```

+After a successful run, the approved test cases are saved to `output_test_cases.md` in the project root.

 ### Tips

-- If Notion MCP tools fail to load, confirm Node.js is installed: `node --version`.
+- If filesystem MCP tools fail to load, confirm Node.js is installed: `node --version`.
-- To find a Notion page ID, open the page in your browser — it's the last path segment in the URL.
-- Make sure the Notion integration is shared with the page you want to read.
-The integration also needs **Insert content** permission to create child pages.
+- The MCP server is scoped to `.` (the project root).
+Any file you pass must be inside the project directory or a subdirectory.
-- Print `[t.name for t in notion_tools]` in `publish_node` to discover the exact tool name for page creation.
+- Print `[t.name for t in fs_tools]` in `context_agent_node` to see the exact tool names the MCP server exposes.
 - LangSmith tracing is enabled automatically via the `LANGCHAIN_*` env variables.
 Open `smith.langchain.com` after a run to see every node and LLM call.
 - `MemorySaver` keeps state in memory only.
 Each run gets a fresh `thread_id`, so runs are independent.
 - The `retry_count >= 3` safety exit in `quality_router` prevents the quality loop from running forever — the human will see the best draft produced so far.
 - Both `quality_feedback` and `human_feedback` are included in the QA Agent's next prompt when non-empty, so Claude explicitly addresses every raised issue.

 ---